 If your site does not meet these requirements or you are changing your site origin (like removing/adding www), users will need to resubscribe to the site.
 You can continue to send push from the old provider until you are ready to fully move to OneSignal.

 Before migrating, we recommend releasing your app with the OneSignal SDK.
 Any user that updates and opens the app with the OneSignal SDK active will automatically be added to OneSignal and will keep their current subscription status.

-Android subscribers can be imported using our API.
+Android, Amazon, Huawei subscribers can be imported using our API.
 However, they will not be able to receive notifications until they update to a version of your app with the OneSignal SDK.
 Therefore it's usually not beneficial to import them since they would get added to OneSignal automatically after they updated and opened your app anyway.